opendnssec/odslab/opendnssec-lab.md

         > sudo vim /etc/opendnssec/kasp.xml

-2. The policy we’re going to use is called "lab".
+2. The policy we're going to use is called "lab".

         <Policy name="lab">